More About Mediation Services

-In mediation, a neutral third party – the mediator -providing mediation services helps the disputing parties look for a solution that works for them.
+In mediation, a neutral third party – the mediator – helps the parties find a solution that works for them.

 Mediators, unlike judges, do not decide cases or impose settlements.
-The mediator helps the parties communicate and negotiate with each other in a constructive manner, gain a better understanding of the interests of all parties, and find a resolution based on common understanding and mutual agreement.
+The mediator helps the parties communicate with each other to gain a better understanding of the interests of all parties, and helps the parties negotiate with each other in a constructive manner to find a resolution based on common understandings and mutual agreement.

 Benefits of Mediation

-Mediation can help parties resolve disputes faster, saving them time & money.
+• Mediation can help the parties resolve disputes faster, saving them time & money.

-Mediation is an accessible & affordable alternative to court for individuals & businesses.
+• Mediation is an accessible & affordable alternative to trial.